 By 1965, they had moved to Brighton and from then on their scholarship blossomed.
 Christopher Dresser, W. A. S. Benson, the Martin Brothers and William de Morgan, amongst others, exercised their curiosity.
 Soon the work of these great 19th century designers began to dominate the house along with furniture, French Studio pottery and Doulton pottery with its many decorators.

-This collection reflects their passion for 19th century art and design and will be sold on 30 November 2021 to benefit The Albert Dawson Trust.
+This collection reflects their passion for 19th century art and design and was sold on 30 November 2021 to benefit The Albert Dawson Trust.

 Lyon & Turnbull’s Decorative Arts & Design specialists are renowned for both their knowledge and their sales of artworks conducted from our Scottish auction house based in Edinburgh and via our live online auctions.
 Our specialists are experts not only on design from 1860 to the present, but also on current market conditions, an essential combination to any successful auction.